 Check out the Monroe County Library System VIP Pass for discounted admissions or ticket purchases at various destinations.
 Visit their website for the most up-to-date list of VIPs (Very Important Places), discounts, and participating libraries where you can borrow a pass.
 Please note that the available passes may vary between libraries.
 Search the Catalog for VIP Pass availability at MCLS Member Libraries.

 The display has an empty box you can take to the counter to redeem for an actual pass.
 You can borrow it for a week.
-If you don’t see the box you’re looking for, it may have already been loaned out, so check with the staff to be sure.
+If you don’t see the box you’re looking for, it may have already been loaned out.
+Please check with the staff to confirm.
 They can direct you to another library that has one.

 1. Charlotte Genesee Lighthouse